Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 # Project Remix Texture Pack (version 1.0.0-alpha)
-After over 6 months of work, we present a complete design revamp of every icon in the game.
+After over 6 months of work between 34 people, we present a complete design revamp of every icon in the game.
 Available in high and medium quality.

 Special thanks to Dibbj and JigglypuffGD for their donations of 50€ and $20, respectively, to help cover hosting costs of the project.

 ## Contributors
-- RetroAdvance64       (167 icons, 5 of those being collabs) + 21 collabs
+- RetroAdvance64       (167 icons, 6 of those being collabs) + 21 collabs
 	- [@RetroAdvance64](https://www.youtube.com/@RetroAdvance64) on YouTube
 	- [@RetroAdvance64](https://twitter.com/RetroAdvance64) on Twitter
 	- [@retroadvance64.bsky.social](https://bsky.app/profile/retroadvance64.bsky.social) on Bluesky